Residential Property Valuation Methodology

 The Proposal Letter

 If there is an alteration to the Annual Rental Value following the site inspection, a Proposal Letter is then served on the taxpayer.
-Learn more about the Annotated-Proposal-Letter.pdf which is part of the process of maintaining the Valuation List.
+Learn more about the the Annotated-Proposal-Letter.pdf which is part of the process of maintaining the Valuation List.
+The Proposal Letter will be sent with the associated brochure for residential or commercial properties.

 Notice of Objection Form